mwfj/Final_Project_in_3D_Game/First_Playable_version/README.md

 + Click left mouse button again to back the nomal Camera
 + Click right mouse button and drag mouse to move the view angle
 + Press Space key to restart the game(the map will dynamically generate again)

+# Game Mechanics

+Control charater to find three switches.
+When all the switch turned on, the boss room will open(There is nothing in the boss room now, and we will add boss in the boss room in the future)

+Also,The current switches in the game are temporary, in the future we will replace these switches with other items.
+We will add attack mode in the future to enable character fight with boss.